Jamendo: Website

-Users can listen to MP3 encoded audio files (96 kbit/s) and download in MP3 (192kbit/s) and Ogg Vorbis formats.
+Users can listen to MP3-encoded audio files (96 kbit/s) and download in MP3 (192 kbit/s) and Ogg Vorbis formats.
 Listening and downloading is free, unlimited and without any advertisements.
 The site is available in eight languages: English, French, Spanish, German, Italian, Polish, Russian, and Portuguese.

 Each user has a personal account in which extended features are available, for example, creating playlists, saving their favorite songs and albums, becoming a fan of an artist, sharing on social networks, reviewing tracks or albums, and following their favorite artists.
 The website also promotes new music through an editorial feed on the homepage, along with top charts and genre-specific radio channels.
 A search engine allows users to look for specific artists or titles, but also search by tags, which are chosen by artists to describe their songs (genre, instrument, mood, theme, etc.).

 Jamendo is integrated within media players like VLC media player, Cantata, Songbird, Clementine and Amarok 2.
 It was integrated into Rhythmbox from version 0.9.6 until 2.9x, then removed for technical reasons, but the library can be accessed from Rhythmbox's Grilo plugin.
 Jamendo is not integrated into Banshee by default, but can be integrated with a plugin.